Welcome To New York State Amateur Hockey Association’s Officiating Program

 4.)
 Banging the boards (Celebration) of physical play that only serves the purpose of taunting or intimidating the opponents and as a result, escalates continuing questionable physical play.
 The first violation is a warning and the second violation by the same team is a bench minor penalty for Unsportsmanlike Conduct.
 There are examples in the video where the celebration takes place and as a result, an escalation in the questionable physical play takes place.

 These are all existing rules that we are simply asking officials to enforce to a strict standard as USA Hockey commits to changing the culture as to what is deemed acceptable or unacceptable behavior involving body checking.
 Please reach out to me if you have any additional questions as it is extremely important to distribute a consistent and accurate message that is also being presented to parents, coaches, and players.

 NYSAHA SCORE SHEET VERIFICATION POLICY (NEW FOR THE 2014/2015 SEASON) (LINK)

-Effective this season, officials will be required to verify that the number of players listed on the score sheet match the number of players in attendance.
+Effective this season, officials will be required to verify that the number of players listed on the score sheet matches the number of players in attendance.
 Please review the attached memo which explains the policy in detail and lists which games it applies to.

 Please note that while not all officials will work games that have the policy in effect, it is important that you familiarize yourself with it.